SibuM12/Coffee_Shop_Sales_Analysis/README.md

 📊 Project Overview

 This project analyzes sales data from Bright Coffee Shop to uncover insights about revenue performance, customer behavior, and product trends.
-The goal was to help management make data-driven decisions around marketing, inventory, and customer engagement strategies.
+The goal was to help the CEO to make data-driven decisions around marketing, inventory and customer engagement strategies.

 🧠 Objectives